kodecocodes/i9t/multitasking/multitasking.markdown

 Here's the good news: if you paid attention at WWDC 2014 and built a universal app with size classes, adaptive layout and a launch storyboard or XIB, you're done!
 Rebuild your app with the iOS 9 SDK, go grab yourself a beverage and I'll see you in the next chapter!

 What's that?
 You live in the real world and don't _quite_ have all the above implemented in your app?
-Okay then; I can walk you through what it takes to make your app multitasking-ready.
+Okay then; this chapter is here to walk you through what it takes to make your app multitasking-ready.

 Any new project created in Xcode 7 is automatically multitasking-ready.
 An existing app you convert to Xcode 7 automatically becomes multitasking-ready if your app: